jantman/ice_pick/README.md

 # Ice Pick

-Python library that allows you to request/scrape what you Ice instance display on the summary page.
+Python library that allows you to request/scrape what your Ice instance display on the summary page.